 Botulinum Toxin is commonly used to relax facial muscles that cause the appearance of lines and wrinkles in the skin.

 The most common areas that can be treated are frown lines, forehead lines, crow’s feet and bunny lines.
-More advanced methods of correction are used in the lower face, correcting conditions knows as gummy smiles, certain degrees of smoker’s lines and even asymmetry of the mouth.
+More advanced methods of correction are used in the lower face, correcting conditions known as gummy smiles, certain degrees of smoker’s lines and even asymmetry of the mouth.

-Certain involuntary twitches can also be effectively treated with botulinum toxin.
+Certain involuntary twitches can also be effectively treated